 The law contemplates two types of consent: express consent or implied consent.

-Express consent means that someone has explicitly given consent to receive commercial messages from Simon Fraser University.
+Express consent means that someone has explicitly given consent to receive commercial messages from a SFU sender (unit, group, team, etc.).
 Express consent could be collected through an online form, or it can be collected in person.

-Implied consent is time limited and occurs if someone has a pre-existing relationship with Simon Fraser University unit, person or representative, and they have not subsequently unsubscribed or otherwise revoked that consent (despite the existing relationship).
+Implied consent is time limited and occurs if someone has a pre-existing relationship with a Simon Fraser University unit, person or representative, and they have not subsequently unsubscribed or otherwise revoked that consent (despite the existing relationship).
 An academic department or school has a prior business relationship with its students and/or their parents, as they pay tuition and fees.
 Non-business relationships exist with volunteers and donors.

-Under the legislation, organizations have three years from July 1, 2014, during which they can assume implied consent for anyone with a prior relationship with the University dating from before July 1, 2014, and for whom it has no record from which to establish the beginning or end of that relationship.
+Under the legislation, SFU has three years from July 1, 2014, during which it can assume implied consent for anyone with a prior relationship with the University dating from before July 1, 2014, and for whom it has no record from which to establish the beginning or end of that relationship.
 This is informally called “transitional implied consent”.

-After that time, implied consent expires two years from the date your relationship with Simon Fraser University ends (for example, when a student graduates), or the last date from which the establishment of that relationship can be calculated (e.g. the last donation date of a donor).
+Normally, implied consent expires two years from the date on which a relationship with Simon Fraser University ends (for example, when a student graduates), or the last date from which the establishment of that relationship can be calculated (e.g. the last donation date of a donor).

 If someone does not provide consent, the University may still send that person electronic messages that do not contain commercial content.
 The University may also continue to send messages that have as their primary purpose raising funds for the University.